 For over 20 years, Alvin Rangel has enjoyed an international career as a performer, choreographer, educator and artist/scholar.
 He began his professional career performing ballet and jazz in his native Puerto Rico.
 Alvin has had the honor of performing in some of the most prestigious performing arts centers in Puerto Rico and the United States: Centro de Bellas Artes de Puerto Rico, Teatro La Perla, Kennedy Center, Brooklyn Academy of Music, Lincoln Center, NJ Performing Arts Center, Joyce Theatre, New York Live Arts, The Egg, American Dance Festival, among others.

 Rangel is an Associate Professor of Dance at California State University-Fullerton, teaching in the areas of dance composition, improvisation, contemporary dance, ballet, Horton technique, African American Concert Dance and dance history.
-During 2018, Alvin will be traveling to Australia to teach Horton Technique at the National Aboriginal Islander Skills Development Association Dance College (NAISDA).
+During 2018, Alvin traveled to Australia to conduct a Horton Technique residency at the National Aboriginal Islander Skills Development Association Dance College (NAISDA).
 NAISDA Dance College is Australia’s premier Indigenous training college with a proud tradition of producing the next generation of Aboriginal and Torres Strait Islander performers since 1976.

 Alvin continues to perform with his own company, In-Version Dance Project and as a guest artist the Dayton Contemporary Dance Company (DCDC).
 In 2016, he performed with DCDC, Donald McKayle’s masterpiece, Rainbow “Round My Shoulder, as part the Paul Taylor American Modern Dance spring season at the Lincoln Center.
 This performance received the coveted Bessie Award: 2016 New York Dance and Performance Award for Outstanding Revival.